giannilmbd/dynare/doc/manual/source/the-model-file.rst

              extended_path (OPTIONS...);

     |br| Simulates a stochastic (i.e. rational expectations) model,
-    using the extended path method presented by *Fair and Taylor (1983)*.
+    using the extended path method presented by :cite:t:`Fair:1983`.
 Time series for the endogenous variables are generated by assuming that the agents believe that there will no more shocks in the following periods.